-The final will be closed book and closed notebook, it will be cumulative, and it is mandatory.
+The final will be closed book and closed notebook, it will be cumulative, and IT IS MANDATORY.
 It will consist of multiple choice questions (conceptual and numerical) and a few open-ended questions.
 Missing the final exam will result in a zero for the exam unless EXTREME circumstances apply.
+Your final exam grade cannot be counted as your dropped exam score.

 Teaching Style: I will be using Microsoft PowerPoint slides a great deal when going over course material in class; when example problems come up, I will use the white board to work through them.
 I will try to write big enough so that everyone can see, but if you do have trouble seeing what I write please move to the front of the room.
 At some point before lecture, I will post to D2L modified copies of the PowerPoint slides I will use in class, in the so-called "structured note-taking" style.
-The slides I put up on D2L are NOT meant to take the place of your own personal notetaking.
+The slides I put up on D2L are NOT meant to take the place of your own personal note-taking.
 YOU will be responsible for that.
 I provide these modified slide copies to give you the text for in-class activities that we will do, so that you do not need to worry about copying them down and can instead concentrate on the activities themselves.
 I will also leave plenty of room on the modified slides for you to write down key equations, words, and other ideas so that you'll remember them later.
 Please note carefully that the modified slides I post will NOT contain solutions to example problems done in class, nor will they contain each and every word seen on the in-class slides.
 If you want notes on these things, you'll need to take them for yourself as we go through the material in class.
-Rather than having a traditional recitation, we will discuss example and practice problems, as well as broad questions about homework problems, as several of many integrated activities in the classroom portion of the course.

 During class time, I will do my best to make sure that you are engaging interactively with the course material.
 In-class activities may include, but are not necessarily limited to, conceptual questions to be discussed with a neighbour, practice problems, "Voting Opportunities," "Prediction Opportunities," interactive problem-solving sessions, and interactive lecture demonstrations.
 I hope that these activities both enhance your learning and help make class a little more exciting for you.